waffleau/sudoseng/_products/cube-solver.md

 target_device: iPad
 ---

 Are you stuck on your cube?
-Can't figure out the next move?
 If so, Cube Solver might be just what you need!

 Cube Solver can give you step-by-step instructions on how to solve your cube, and figure out just how to tackle those tricky arrangements.
 There's also a library of pretty patterns to explore, for those who need a cube to